 Preventing Heat Stroke in Your Pets

-While we all welcome summer warmth, one of the biggest risks your pet will face during the summer is the heat.
+While we all welcome summer warmth, it's important to know that one of the biggest risks your pet will face during the summer is the heat.
 Pets release heat through the pads of their feet and by panting, not sweating.
 This means animals are much less efficient at regulating heat and body temperature than humans.

 WHO IS AT RISK?

 The heat affects animals in different ways.
-Some examples of pets that are at risk:
+Some pets that are at risk:

-- Elderly, very young or sick animals have a harder time regulating their body temperatures, and they have difficulty staying cool.
+- Elderly, very young, or sick animals have a harder time regulating their body temperatures.
+Therefore, they have difficulty staying cool.

-- Brachycelphalic pets ("pushed-in" nose) and heavy faced dogs can't pant effectively in the heat.
+- Brachycephalic pets ("pushed-in" nose) and heavy-faced dogs can't pant effectively in the heat.